bogdanparvu18/msc-graduate-project/README.md

 Unlike a conventional image-classification pipeline, this project cannot not rely only on isolated frames.
 Domain specific data as from capsule endoscopy is inherently temporal and context-dependent: a finding may become clearer over adjacent frames, may appear only briefly, or may need comparison with surrounding tissue to distinguish abnormal from normal patterns.
 For this reason, the system should not only preserve the target frame, but also generate contextual visual artifacts that capture neighboring frames, local lesion regions, visual progression, and image quality conditions.

-The output of this phase will be a library of medical visual artifacts that can be paired later with natural-language questions in Phase 4.
+The output of this phase is a library of medical visual artifacts that can be paired later with natural-language questions in Phase 4.

 The main objectives of this phase are: